sebGilR/restaurant_home/README.md

 # Restaurant Page

-This is a single page restaurant website that was built to practice the use of webpack together with loaders.
+This is a single page restaurant website that was built to practice the use of Webpack together with loaders.
 The website elements are loaded dynamically by each of the created JS modules.

 # Screenshot
 ![screenshot](./screenshot.png)